KVooys/djangoblog/README.md

 ### Features:

 - Homepage with blog posts in order, newest on top
-- Creating blog posts
+- Creating blog posts with POST API (or by logging in)
-- Access & edit blog post data
+- Access & edit blog posts
+- Uses PostgreSQL database
+- Decoupled config variables from code
+- Use environment variables or a text file to connect to your PostgreSQL database

 ### TODO:

 - Feature: add tags to blog posts
 - Feature: login/register from the front-end
 - Feature: leave comments on posts
-- Improvement: Decouple config variables from code
 - Improvement: use filters or search to find specific posts